flix/flix/doc/CONTRIBUTING.md

-# Contributors Guide
+# Guide to Contributing

 Hello and thank you for your interest in working on Flix!

-This document is to help you get started.
+The purpose of this document is to help you get started.

 ## The Standard Process

-The "standard" process to contribute usually follows the steps:
+The standard process to contribute usually follows the steps:

 1. You pick an issue on GitHub issue tracker that you are interested in.

-It could be for a new feature, a reported bug, or some architectural change to the Flix compiler.
+    It could be adding a new feature to the language, fixing a bug in the compiler, extending the standard library, and so forth.

 2. You express interest in the issue on the tracker and pose any questions you might have.
 3. There is a discussions of the problem to be solved and how to best solve it.
 4. You fork the flix repository to your own account on GitHub.